AKD-01/blogweet/README.md

 ✴️ Wait for your PR review and approval from the maintainers.

-✴️ Star ⭐ this repository if you liked it and you can also follow me 👀 .
+✴️ Star ⭐ this repository if you ❤️️ it and you can also follow me 👀 .

 <h2>:arrow_right:Contribution Guide:</h2>